spedepekka/thesis-builder/README.md

 This project creates a Ubuntu box which can build my Master's thesis pdf from LaTex sources.

+## Notes

+This project mounts `../doc` to VM box, because it is meant to be used as a submodule for my thesis repository.

 ## Setup

 This is the setup I've used